Why people hated permanent daylight saving time when the U.S. last tried it

 David Prerau studied the issue as a researcher for the U.S. Department of Transportation and went on to write a book about it, “Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time.”
 He said in an interview that the reality of the change seemed to take people by surprise.

-“Most people think, ‘Oh, I’m not going to have to change my clock,’” he said.
+“Most people think, ‘Oh, I’m not going to have to change my clock,’ ” he said.
 “And they don’t think, ‘Oh, I’m going to have four months of dark mornings.’
 I think that’s what happened in ’74.
 People didn’t think about that.”

 Frustration over the shift took on a new sense of urgency when reports emerged of children being hit and killed by cars during predawn treks to school.
 After eight deaths in Florida, Gov. Reubin Askew (D) called a special legislative session Jan.
 27, urging state lawmakers to change back the clocks.